revbayes/revbayes.github.io/tutorials/sse/bisse.md

     data <- readCharacterData("data/primates_activity_period.nex")

-It will be convenient to pull out the list of tip names `taxa` and the number of sampled species `num_taxa` from the tree:
+It will be convenient to get the number of sampled species `num_taxa` from the tree:

-    taxa <- T.taxa()
     num_taxa <- T.ntips()

 Our vectors of moves and monitors will be defined later, but here we